Achieving food & nutrition security

 Making agricultural programs nutrition sensitive

-Recent research shows that improving nutrition from the health domain only nor from the agricultural domain only brings sufficient progress, but progress will be highest at the intersection of agriculture, health and nutrition.
+Recent research shows different forms of malnutrition coexist but are being tackled at different rates, vary between populations, and overlap with each other in various ways (GNR 2018).
+Improving nutrition requires integrated approaches and cohesive work between stakeholders and domains.
+Progress will be highest at the intersection of agriculture, health and nutrition.
 Agricultural programs and policies need to become nutrition sensitive to increase the availability and accessibility and consumption of diverse and nutritious foods.

 Develop insights & work on your cases

 The course is highly interactive, building on the participant’s own experiences and cases.
 The thematic approach in the program offers the flexibility to elaborate on specific themes participants would like to address.
 As a participant you will take home: tangible results for your cases and new in-depth insights to address nutrition issues within agriculture development programs.

 The course addresses issues through the food system approach with state of the art concepts, tools and background information.
 Issues dealt with are, amongst others:

 - Insight into the broader (international) food and nutrition policy framework and the stakeholders involved;